NickBlow/Mythras-charsheet/app/content/cults.md

 - May craft traditional Wookiee items (bowcasters, ryyk blades) with 20% material discount
 - Interrupting your meditation is considered a grave insult by all Wookiees

 **Rewards:** Learn Hibernation and Telepathy.
 When in natural environments (forests, jungles), you may meditate to ask the "forest spirits" (the Force) one yes/no question per day about events within that environment.

-Additionally, you gain Skill Augmentation (Survival) usable once per session.
+**Special:** If you find and reunite with a lost family member (such as a daughter), the emotional and spiritual reunion grants you +1d6 to Willpower (up to species maximum) as your purpose and hope are renewed.

 #### Honored Shaman – "We Carry Their Memory"